-James Noguera grew up in the Bronx.
-Skinny, asthmatic, shy - he didn't make many friends.
-Being light-skinned didn't help either.
-He stayed home a lot while other kids went out and "lived."
-He didn't care much for that stuff.
-His mom would work for most of the day, and his dad didn't seem to care.
+Grew up skinny, asthmatic, shy - didn't make many friends.
+Being light-skinned in the Bronx didn't help either.
+Stayed home a lot while other kids went out and "lived."
+Didn't care much for that shit.
+Mom would work for most of the day, and Dad didn't seem to care.
 Books helped.
-Imagination was vital.
-He carried around those black-and-white marbled notebooks with him everywhere: jotting down ideas; sketching anime and video game characters; and conducting his first experiments with fiction, ghost stories and murder mysteries, blatant imitations of his childhood hero, RL Stine.
-Stine really was a hero for him because the popularity of the Goosebumps series kept him from getting beat up as a kid for reading.
-That, and he ran away a lot.
+Imagination kept me sane.
+Carried around those black-and-white marbled notebooks with me everywhere: jotting down ideas; sketching anime and video game characters; and conducting my first experiments with fiction, ghost stories and murder mysteries, blatant imitations of RL Stine, my childhood hero.
+The popularity of the Goosebumps series kept me from getting beat up as a kid for reading.
+That, and I ran.

 Alas, the notebooks were lost to time.
-He forgot about writing for a while.
-His teenage years were spent dreaming, searching.
-At one point he wanted to become a professional wrestler, like the ones on TV - all 120 lbs of him.
-Then he wanted to become a goth rocker.
-Only he forgot he lived in the Bronx and would have to go outside.
-Those dreams didn't work out.
-All the while, he felt he had neglected school, something he'd thought he wouldn't need.
-But in his time away he educated himself on Poe, Shakespeare, science, and French.
-He loved learning.
-For its own sake.
-Reason finally hit him in the ass, and he went back to school.
-After his first English class, he knew he wanted to teach.
-And after his first creative writing class, he realized what he'd already known: that writing was his passion.
-So he went on to get himself an MFA from City College.
-Predictable.
+Forgot about writing.
+As a teenager, wanted to become a professional wrestler, like the ones on TV - all 120 lbs of me.
+Then a goth rocker.
+Only forgot I lived in the Bronx and would have to go outside.
+All the while, felt I had neglected school, something I'd thought I wouldn't need.
+But in my time away educated myself on Poe, Shakespeare, science, and French.
+Learning for its own sake.
+Went back to school.
+Figured out, in English class, that I wanted to teach.
+Relearned after my first creative writing class: writing's my passion.
+Went on to get an MFA.
+Friend says it means I'm a motherfucking artist!

-Currently, most of his work, mostly fiction, can be found in such magazines as: The WiFiles, The World of Myth, SNReview, and The Piker Press.
-Also, check out some of his self-published works, such as Monsters (2016), a spy novella, or Remember Me like This (2013), his debut poetry chapbook.
-In addition to writing, he teaches English and composition at Bronx Community College and hosts a podcast, Jim Nog Pod, aimed at having interesting conversations with interesting people.
-Subscribe to his YouTube channel for more content.
+Spend lonely nights writing bullshit.
+That's what motherfucking artists do.
+If you're interested in my work, click on the Bibliography link.
+I've published in such magazines as: The WiFiles, The World of Myth, SNReview, and The Piker Press.
+I've also self-published such works as Monsters (2016), a spy novella, and Remember Me like This (2013), my debut poetry chapbook.
+I also teach writing at Bronx Community College and host a podcast, Jim Nog Pod, dedicated to having interesting conversations with interesting people.
+Subscribe to my YouTube channel for more content.